PaulGreetham/PaulGreetham/README.md

 - Git + GitHub, Jest/Cypress, Docker, Figma
 - Graduate of Le Wagon Amsterdam + School of Applied Technology

-## Projects

-- Currently working on:
-  - My Game Weather - the only dedicated weather app for sports fans
-- Learning Angular

-## Collaboration

-I am passionate about collaborating on exciting build projects and expanding my knowledge of the latest technologies.
-Feel free to contact me to discuss potential collaborations.

 ## Fun Fact

 In addition to my passion for coding, I was once in a Bollywood film!